FSMaxB/liluat/README.md

 * `trim_right`: one of `"all"`, `"code"`, `"expression"` or `false` to disable.
 Default is `"code"`.
 See the section [Trimming](#trimming) for more information.
 * `trim_left`: one of `"all"`, `"code"`, `"expression"` or `false` to disable.
 Default is `"code"`.
 See the section [Trimming](#trimming) for more information.
 * `base_path`: Path that is used as base path for includes.
 If `nil` or `false`, all include paths are interpreted relative to the files path itself.
 Not that this doesn't influence absolute paths.
 * `reference`: If set to `true`, `liluat.render` will reference the environment in the sandbox instead of recursively copyiing it.
 This reduces part of the security of the sandbox, because values can now leak out of it.
-However, this option is useful if you pass in environments that use a lot of memory or contain reference cycles.
+However, this option is useful if you pass in environments that use a lot of memory or contain reference cycles, see [Caveats/Environment is copied](#environment-is-copied).

 ## Command line utility
 Liluat comes with a command line interface: